Mentees & Mentors

 Kulprathipanja_CJ.jpg

-CJ is from the suburbs of Chicago.
-Along with BME, CJ is pursuing a minor in Computer Science and a Certificate in Collaborative Leadership.
-CJ is currently on a co-op at Apple.
-In her free time, she enjoys baking, lifting weights, and teaching her cat new tricks.
+Kulprathipanja is from the suburbs of Chicago.
+Along with BME, she is pursuing a minor in computer science and a certificate in collaborative leadership.
+Kulprathipanja is currently on a co-op at Apple.
+In her free time, she enjoys baking, lifting weights and teaching her cat new tricks.

 Why M&M is great